• Skip to primary navigation

 We receive free products and receive commissions through our links.
 See disclosures page.

 Legion is a supplement company that’s newer than some of their competitors, but they’ve pulled ahead to the forefront of the industry with transparent labeling, science-backed dosages, and by appealing to the “no artificial ingredients” crowd.
 Full disclosure, we’re big fans at BarBend.
-We named their creatine the best creatine product on the market, theirs is the best whole food-based mass gainer, and their pre workout “Pulse” is one of the strongest you’re likely to find.
+We named their creatine the best creatine supplement on the market, theirs is the best mass gainer, and their pre workout “Pulse” is one of the strongest you’re likely to find.

 So we were impatient to try out their casein protein powder, simply called Casein+.
 Legion sent us their Milk Chocolate and Vanilla flavors so we could try them out.
 We found out that not only is it really high quality casein, it packs more protein per calorie than any of their competitors we’ve tried.